 Microductile glasses typically overcome the limitations of brittleness by deforming via densification.
 Densification is a type of plastic deformation in which an area is compressed under applied pressure.
 Unlike shear (plastic) flow, which is another type of plastic deformation, densification does not conserve volume.

 Scientists create microductile glasses by tuning a glass’s network structure to promote densification.
 Several recent studies have designed microductile silicon oxycarbide, lithium aluminoborate, and binary aluminosilicate glasses.
-In new research published last Wednesday in Advanced Science, researchers have created yet another microductile glass—one with crack resistance more than ten times higher than previous glasses!
+In new research published last Wednesday in Advanced Science, researchers created yet another microductile glass—one with crack resistance more than ten times higher than previous glasses!

 This latest study’s researchers come from Aalborg University in Denmark, Technical University of Denmark, and University of California, Los Angeles.
 The oxide glass they created, caesium aluminoborate, has shown fairly decent crack resistance in previous work.
 What pushed their glass to strikingly high crack resistance levels in the new study was a counterintuitive trick—the researchers aged the glass in a humid atmosphere.